Cosplay in general

 - contestants must be able to move freely in the costume and to enter the stage by themselves

-- during the second round of the contest, contestants may perform any performance including their choreography, musical background, monologue or any other element
+- during the main round of the contest, contestants may perform any performance including their choreography, background music, monologue or any other element

-- for the purpose of the contest, the costume is required to be complete – it is not allowed to put additional parts of the costume or fix broken parts before the audience
+- for the purpose of the contest, the costume is required to be complete – it is not allowed to put additional parts of the costume or fix broken parts in front of the audience

-- each contestants is allowed 2 minutes for their performance
+- each contestants is allowed 2 minutes tops for their performance

-- by attending, all contestants give the organizer permission to take picture of them during the entire con
+- by attending, all contestants give the organizer permission to take pictures of them during the entire con

 - using liquids, sparkles or fire is not allowed; however, it is possible to make an exception after consulting in person